 Promoting collaboration is another priority, and related specialties are co-located on certain floors.
 This allows cardiologists and cardiovascular surgeons, for example, to easily consult on cases.
 There are also designated areas for doctors and students to confer, and for clinical research to take place.

 The Power of Technology

-Along with the innovative design, the new hospital incorporates the most advanced technology.
-Secure mobile devices, for example, will enable physicians and nurses to maintain, track, and share up-to-date electronic medical records.
+Along with the innovative design, the hospital incorporates the most advanced technology.
+Secure mobile devices, for example, enable physicians and nurses to maintain, track, and share up-to-date electronic medical records.
 RFIDs (radio-frequency identification devices) and bar coding of equipment and medications will promote proper tracking and administration – reducing the potential for errors.